Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/node-redis.md

 ```

-#### Authenticate with AAD node-redis Hello World
+#### Authenticate with Azure AD: node-redis hello world

-This sample is intended to assist in authenticating with AAD via node-redis client library.
-It focuses on displaying the logic required to fetch an AAD Access token and to use it as password when setting up the node-redis instance.
+This sample is intended to assist in authenticating with Azure AD via the node-redis client library.
+It focuses on displaying the logic required to fetch an Azure AD access token and to use it as password when setting up the node-redis instance.

-Familiarity with the Node-redis and Azure Identity client libraries is assumed.
+Familiarity with the node-redis and Azure Identity client libraries is assumed.
 If you're new to the Azure Identity library for Javascript, see the docs for [Azure Identity](https://docs.microsoft.com/javascript/api/overview/azure/identity-readme?view=azure-node-latest) and [node-redis](https://github.com/redis/node-redis) rather than this guide.

-##### Migration Guidance
+##### Migration guidance

-When migrating your existing your application code, you need to replace the password input with Azure Active Directory Token.
-Integrate the logic in your application code to fetch an AAD Access Token via Identity SDK as shown below and replace it with the password configuring/retrieving logic in your application code.
+When migrating your existing application code, replace the password input with the Azure AD token.
+Integrate the logic in your application code to fetch an Azure AD access token via the Azure Identity library, as shown below.
+Replace it with the password configuring/retrieving logic in your application code.

 **Note:** The below sample uses `ClientCertificateCredential` from the [Azure Identity](https://docs.microsoft.com/javascript/api/overview/azure/identity-readme?view=azure-node-latest) library.
 The credential can be replaced with any of the other Azure Identity library `TokenCredential` implementations.